 For all of its importance, this era did not continue for long.
 In the year 1187 AD, the crusader armies were defeated by Saladin in the battle of Karnei Khitin.
 The crusaders went on to lose successive battles which ended with their final defeat to the Mamluks in the battle of Akko, the last stronghold under their control, in 1291 AD.
 Despite their victories, the Mamluks couldn’t stop the country’s diminished stature and importance in the fields of economy and politics.
 This was only furthered following the Ottoman conquest of 1517.
 The Land of Israel was now a backwater in the Ottoman Empire and except for very few pilgrims of the three Abrahamic religions, traffic and commerce between east and west declined.

 From the British Mandate to the creation of the State of Israel

-The State of Israel, which was set up at the meeting point of continents, history and cultures, is a perfect embodiment of this rich web of cultures.
-Its population includes diverse people and religions, as well as religious and secular individuals of all faiths, Arab Muslims and Arab Christians, Druze, Bedouins, Circassians, Samaritans and Jews from no less than 70 Diasporas, spanning from East to Western Europe, North Africa, Asia, as well as North and South America.
-The people have settled all over the country, starting with the Negev, Arava, Galilee and even the coastal plain, while their modes of settlement included moshavim, kibbutzim, vivacious cities and quiet villages busily engaged in industry and commercial efforts, farming and scientific research.
-All of these put together, cultures, peoples and religions, have come to create a rich tapestry filled with tradition, beliefs and customs that embody the holy and the secular, past with present, east and west.
+The State of Israel, which was set up at the meeting point of continents, history, and cultures, is a perfect embodiment of this rich web of cultures.
+Its population includes diverse people and religions, as well as religious and secular individuals of all faiths, Arab Muslims and Arab Christians, Druze, Bedouins, Circassians, Samaritans, and Jews from no less than 70 Diasporas, spanning from East to Western Europe, North Africa, Asia, as well as North and South America.
+The people have settled all over the country, starting with the Negev, Arava, Galilee and even the coastal plain, while their modes of the settlement included moshavim, kibbutzim, vivacious cities and quiet villages busily engaged in industry and commercial efforts, farming, and scientific research.
+All of these put together, cultures, peoples, and religions, have come to create a rich tapestry filled with tradition, beliefs, and customs that embody the holy and the secular, past with the present, east and west.